Manufacture of wooden houses

 photo source: monuments-ethnographic.cimec.ro

-Building houses in wood-poor areas
+Building houses in wood-poorer areas

 wooden houses